 A Living Will is a legal document in which you have the opportunity to state your wishes regarding life-prolonging treatment and artificially provided nutrition and hydration if or when you no longer have decisional capacity, have a terminal condition, and become permanently unconscious with no hope of recovery as determined by your attending physician and one other physician.

 A Trust requires four basic elements: trustee, trust property, trust document, and beneficiaries which are known or can be identified.
 A Trust contains the directions regarding management of the Trust assets, how the assets are to be distributed from the Trust, and instructions of what happens to the Trust when the person who creates it becomes incompetent or dies.

-Once you and your attorney sit down together and begin to go through these steps, you’ll understand the importance of taking care of this now, so that you’re loved ones are taken care of later.
+Once you and your attorney sit down together and begin to go through these steps, you’ll understand the importance of taking care of this now, so that your loved ones are taken care of later.